-File using the 2012 return for calendar year 2012 and fiscal years beginning in 2012 and ending in 2013.
+File using the 2015 return for calendar year 2015 and fiscal years beginning in 2015 and ending in 2016.
 If the return is for a fiscal year or a short tax year (less than 12 months), fill in the tax year beginning and end dates at the top of the form using the format mm/dd/yyyy.

-Partnership Name and Address Area
+Partnership Name and Address

 Enter on the TC-65 the partnership name, address and telephone number, including area code.
-If the address has changed, check the physical address and/ or mailing address box.
-To make additional changes, see Partnership Changes on page 2.
+If the address has changed, check the physical address and/or mailing address box.
+To make additional changes, see Partnership Changes in this book.